w3bdesign/dfweb-v2/README.md

 # Dfweb

-Currently a work in progress, but version 1 has been released for now.
+Version 1 of my personal portfolio.

-Version 2 will be a Gatsby portfolio website.
+Version 2 is currently under development and will be published soon.

 URL for development site: https://dev.dfweb.no/